Use tax: Exemptions

 Exemptions are also offered upon the usage of the property.
-For instance, the most common types of exemptions are for resellers, who purchase the goods to resell them so they are not the end consumer.
-Manufacturers are also exempt when they purchase goods that ultimately are incorporated into tangible personal property that is destined for the open market.
+For instance, the most common exemptions are for resellers, who purchase goods to resell and are therefore not the end consumer.
+Manufacturers are also exempt when they purchase goods that are ultimately incorporated into tangible personal property destined for the open market.
 Again, the manufacturer is not the ultimate consumer of the good.
-Several states also offer Direct Pay Permits, which are issued to manufacturers allowing them to purchase the goods intended for incorporation into tangible personal property.
-Such manufacturers may also use the same goods or parts for repair and maintenance of their existing products previously purchased by the end consumer.
+Several states also offer Direct Pay Permits, which are issued to manufacturers and allow them to purchase goods intended for incorporation into tangible personal property.
+Such manufacturers may also use the same goods or parts to repair and maintain the end consumer's previously purchased products.
 Thus, the burden of tax liability shifts from the seller of the goods to the manufacturer.
-The manufacturer will purchase all goods tax exempt with the Direct Pay Permit but is required to accrue and remit tax on goods that are taken from inventory (intended for incorporation into tangible personal property held for sale) and consumed by the manufacturer.
-That is done because the manufacturer has better visibility to the usage of its property and so is in a better position to determine if use tax should apply.
+The manufacturer will purchase all goods tax-exempt under the Direct Pay Permit, but is required to accrue and remit tax on goods taken from inventory (intended for incorporation into tangible personal property held for sale) and consumed by the manufacturer.
+That is done because the manufacturer has better visibility into the use of its property and is therefore better positioned to determine whether use tax should apply.

 Direct pay permits

 Direct pay permits are generally used by manufacturers that purchase tangible personal property for resale and their own use.
 They usually require the seller to exempt the purchases and pay use tax upon removal from inventory.
-Manufacturers will either use an exemption certificate or will rely on a state issued direct pay permit/agreement.
+Manufacturers will either use an exemption certificate or will rely on a state-issued direct pay permit/agreement.

 A direct payment permit allows a business to purchase taxable goods and services without paying tax to the vendor and to remit the correct use tax directly to the DRS.
 That allows businesses the necessary time to determine how much tax to assess on their purchases.